agate-pris/FFXIV-Elemental-Raid-Macros/ultimates/dsr/jp/06_double_dragons_jp.md

 * DRK is the only tank that doesn't *actually* need Rampart in this phase, as Dark Mind's cooldown is quick enough for it to be available for both ホーリーウィング.
 * There are strats where only one tank invulns Cauterize, or neither tank invulns Cauterize in order to have a 1-1-6 Akh Morn's edge in P7.
 While the recommended PF strat is to just invuln Cauterize, a static may consider having just one tank invuln Hraesvelgr's Cauterize (and have the other mitigate Nidhogg's).
 I personally wouldn't recommend having both tanks mitigate Cauterize.
-* If a tank was hit by a fire or ice tether in Wyrmsbreath #2, they should also go in front of the appropriate dragon to get their debuff cleansed by Cauterize.
+* If a tank was hit by a fire or ice tether in 息吹 #2, they should also go in front of the appropriate dragon to get their debuff cleansed by Cauterize.
 * If someone happens to move after the fire debuff turns into Pyretic, they should keep moving into the wall, or into Nidhogg's side so they do **not** die to Hraesvelgr.

 ## Frequently Asked Questions

 <details markdown=block>
-<summary><b>[Wyrmsbreath #1]</b> I took extra damage even though I wasn't tethered- why is that?</summary>
+<summary><b>[息吹 #1]</b> I took extra damage even though I wasn't tethered- why is that?</summary>
 <table>
   <tr><td><p><b>Both</b> dragon's damage are based on proximity, even if you are not actually tethered to them.</p><p>You can think of the tethers as just directing where the breaths will go; the colour change is a proximity indicator of that particular player-dragon pair, but you still have to worry about proximity to the other dragon.</p></td></tr>
 </table>